needle-mirror/com.unity.localization/Documentation~/Smart/Persistent-Variables-Source.md

 # Persistent Variables source

 Providing Arguments to a Smart String often requires writing a script.
-The persistent variables source works with Global Variables and LocalizedString Locale Variables to let you specify arguments to a Smart String without a script.
+The [persistent variables](xref:UnityEngine.Localization.SmartFormat.Extensions.PersistentVariablesSource) source works with Global Variables and [LocalizedString](xref:UnityEngine.Localization.LocalizedString) Local Variables to let you specify arguments to a Smart String without a script.
 In the Editor you can configure arguments for various data types, and create custom arguments.

 ![Inspector window showing Smart String Persistent Variables source field.](../images/GlobalVariables_Source.png)